plenigo/plenigo.github.io/pages/custom_integration/voucher_campaigns.md

 Use case for creating and redeeming a voucher.
 The only thing you have to do is creating a product in the plenigo backend.
 Then you have to replace the company id(e.g.23NuCmdPoiRRkQiCqP9Q), the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj), the product id(e.g. aitnVIz1503443609941), the voucherCode (R7R2-ZLJX-LDKD) and the customer (YDZKV7DPBH0Z).
 This example assumes you are running in test mode.

 #### Server logic
+The first thing you have to do is configuring the [PHP SDK](https://plenigo.github.io/sdks/php#configuration).

 ```php
 <?php